w495/python-video-shot-detector/README.md

 Nowadays, the main purpose of it is to visualize different methods of shot detection and near duplicate video retrieval.

+It works both for Python 2.7 and Python 3.4.

 ## How to install

 It uses [conda](http://conda.pydata.org/docs/intro.html) as package